zensurance/auto-approve-action/README.md

 # Auto Approve GitHub Action

+Zensurance: cloned from `hmarr/auto-approve-action` to auto-approve dependabot PRs.

 **Name:** `hmarr/auto-approve-action`

 Automatically approve GitHub pull requests.
 The `GITHUB_TOKEN` secret must be provided as the `github-token` input for the action to work.